atomisthq/docs/docs/quick-starts/enrollment.md

 Congratulations, you're now all set to use Atomist!

-## You might also be interested in
+## You might also be interested in...

 * [Creating a new project using Atomist](create-new-project.md)